composewell/streamly/CONTRIBUTING.md

 ## Developer documentation

-Build haddock with the `dev` flag to see the whole documentation and module structure.
+Build haddock with the `--show-all` option to see the documentation for all modules including the ones not exposed to users of the library.
 For example,
-`stack haddock --flag "streamly:dev" --no-haddock-deps`.
+`stack haddock --haddock-arguments "--show-all" --no-haddock-deps`.

 ## Pull Requests (PR)